silx-kit/pyFAI/doc/source/usage/tutorial/Distortion/Distortion.rst

-Pixels of an area detector are saved as a four-dimensional dataset: i.e. a two-dimensional array of vertices pointing to every corner of each pixel, generating an array of shape (Ny, Nx, Nc, 3), where Nx and Ny are the dimensions of the detector, Nc is the number of corners of each pixel, usually four, and the last entry contains the coordinates of the vertex itself (in the order: Z, Y, X).
+Pixels of an area detector are saved as a four-dimensional dataset: i.e. a two-dimensional array of vertices pointing to every corner of each pixel, generating an array of dimension (Ny, Nx, Nc, 3), where Nx and Ny are the dimensions of the detector, Nc is the number of corners of each pixel, usually four, and the last entry contains the coordinates of the vertex itself (in the order: Z, Y, X).